Fall Planted Bulbs - Alliums

 Ornamental alliums should be grown in full sun and in well-drained soil.
 They aren't susceptible to many diseases or pests but they are sensitive to moisture and will rot in soggy soil.
 Speaking of pests, allium are deer resistant.
 Deer don't care for their onion taste or smell.

 Depending on the variety alliums can bloom in the spring (large globe allium) or summer (drumstick, nodding and hair allium).
 There is no need to deadhead them.
 They only bloom once.
 The flowers can left on the plants when they are exhausted.
 The seedheads are attractive and can be used in dried arrangements.
-Keep watering the foliage to keep it alive and making food for the bulb which it will use to grow and bloom next year.
+Keep watering the foliage to keep it alive and making food for the bulb which is needed for foliage and flowers next year.

 Every 3 or 4 years, you will notice that your allium aren't blooming well.
 They are telling you that it's time to divide them.
 Carefully dig up the bulbs and separate the bulblets on the sides.
 Replant them in another area of your garden until they have reached blooming size in a year or two.